Santa Monica Rugby Club

-Santa Monica Rugby Club is a rugby union club from Santa Monica, California, United States.

-The club teams, known as the Dolphins, compete in the Southern California Rugby Football Union (SCRFU) a territorial union of USARugby, currently fielding teams in the following divisions: Division 2 (men), Division 1 (women), Division 3 (men), U18 boys, U16 boys, U14 boys, U12 boys, U10 coed, and U8 coed.
-Santa Monica's top men's team competes in the Pacific Rugby Premiership competition: the top club rugby competition in the United States.
+Santa Monica Rugby Club is an American rugby union club from Santa Monica, California.
+The club teams, known as the Dolphins, compete in the Southern California Rugby Football Union (SCRFU), a territorial union of USA Rugby, currently fielding teams in the following divisions: Division 1 (men), Division 1 (women), Division 2 (women), U18 boys, U16 boys, U14 boys, U12 boys, U10 coed, and U8 coed.

 History

 The Club was established in 1972 by rugby graduates of UCLA, USC and St. Mary's College.
 The club went undefeated in the SCRFU Division I, taking the championships in both the San Diego/OMBAC Tournament and the Monterey National Invitational.
 Santa Monica have continued their winning ways since their inaugural season in 1972/73, going on to win the SCRFU Division I title five times in total.
 The club has produced numerous National team players for the national team, some of which have skippered the USA.